-A kidney transplantation is the preferred treatment for patients with chronic kidney failure (renal failure) at OUH.
-Studies show that kidney transplanted patients have a better quality of life than patient on kidney dialysis.
+Kidney transplantation is the preferred treatment for patients with chronic kidney failure (renal failure) at OUH.
+Studies show that kidney transplanted patients have a better quality of life than a patient on kidney dialysis.

-This is due to fewer adverse drug reactions, complications and restrictions in their every day life.
-After the transplantation, the possible side affects are ranked second to the increased quality of life experienced by the patients.
-Kidney transplanted patients experience great freedom compared to patients under kidney dialysis, but the entire course is build on close contact to the health services with ambulatory ascertainments and blood samples.
+This is due to fewer adverse drug reactions, complications and restrictions in their everyday life.
+After the transplantation, the possible side effects are ranked second to the increased quality of life experienced by the patients.
+Kidney transplanted patients experience great freedom compared to patients under kidney dialysis, but the entire course is built on close contact with the health services with ambulatory ascertainments and blood samples.

 The aim of the PhD project was to create new possibilities of patient involvement in the course of kidney transplantation by means of a telemedical solution.
 The telemedical solution was to support the needs of the patients and their collaboration with the health professionals in the course of kidney transplantation.

 The project was built on participatory design, and the close connection with the user ensured that the results were based on the actual needs experienced by the patients.